KNITPhoenix/Ridgeformer/README.md

 - conda activate ridgeformer
 - pip install -r requirements.txt

+It requires timm version 0.5.0 and can be installed with the given .whl file.
+It also requires pytorch>=2.2.2

 ## Preparing data and pretrained checkpoints

 ### Datasets used in training and their application link